Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 cycle of repetitive events that causes actin and myosin myofilaments to slide

 over each other, contracting the sarcomere and generating tension in the

 To understand the sliding

-filament model and understanding of sarcomere structure is first required.
+filament model requires an understanding of sarcomere structure.
 A

 sarcomere is defined as the segment between two neighbouring, parallel Z-lines.